-Of course, one can go out and buy an Henry Match Box or something similar and be done with it.
-I have found, however, the active components in such devices can sometimes fail, creating hum, distortion, buzz or no audio at all.
-Well designed and manufactured passive components (transformers and resistors) will provide excellent performance with little chance of failure.
-There several methods of using transformers to go from balanced to unbalanced or vice versa.
+Of course, one can go out and buy a Henry Match Box or something similar and be done with it.
+I have found, however, the active components in such devices can sometimes fail, creating hum, distortion, buzz, or no audio at all.
+Well-designed and manufactured passive components (transformers and resistors) will provide excellent performance with little chance of failure.
+There are several methods of using transformers to go from balanced to unbalanced or vice versa.

 A 600:10,000 ohm transformer will give better performance, as the CMMR will be 120 dB at 60 Hz and 80 dB at 3 KHz, remaining high across the entire audio bandwidth.
-The line balancing will be far better into the high impedance load.
+The line balancing will be far better for the high-impedance load.
 This circuit will have about 12dB attenuation, so plan accordingly.

-A brief list, there are other types/manufactures that will work also:
+A brief list, there are other types/manufacturers that will work also:

 |1:1 (600:600)||JT11E series||804, 560G||A20, A21, A43|

 |4:1 (10K:600)||JT10K series||560N||A35|